ixdlabs/flutter-firebase-template/README.md

 8. Send a self notification to make sure local notifications integration works.
 9. Send a test notification via the dashboard (The FCM registration token will be logged in to the console) and check if it arrives (Both when app is in foreground/background).
 Tapping it should show a success message.
+10. Set and publish `minimumAppVersion` in Remote Config to 2.0.0 (higher than current), now when you open the app, there should be a message saying that you need to update the app.

 ### Firebase Local Setup/Use Emulators